Floating Button

 “yang” éfact "yang"

-While tariffs and trade restrictions pose near-term uncertainty, AEM has reaffirmed its 1HFY2025 revenue guidance, citing stable demand visibility supported by three to six months of lead time.
+They note that while tariffs and trade restrictions pose near-term uncertainty, AEM has reaffirmed its 1HFY2025 revenue guidance, citing stable demand visibility supported by three to six months of lead time.

-Excluding the impact of product mix, the analysts expect margins for the rest of the year to hold steady, with R&D spend progressing as planned and selling, general, and administrative expenses benefiting from cost optimisation initiatives rolled out last year.
+Excluding the impact of product mix, the DBS analysts expect margins for the rest of the year to hold steady, with R&D spend progressing as planned and selling, general, and administrative expenses benefiting from cost optimisation initiatives rolled out last year.

 For more stories about where money flows, click here for Capital Section